buildcivitas/buildcivitas.github.io/_pages/index.md

 ## Mission

-Help you **build**, **grow**, and **monetize** a healthy, active, and engaging community that will grow your online
+Help you **build**, **grow**, and **monetize** a healthy, active, and engaging community that will grow your online business.

 ## Communities we've worked with: